 Gender roles in communities in the area may differ from your cultural background.
 Take cues from locals and your guide during interactions with the opposite gender.
 Refrain from hugging someone of the opposite gender; accept a handshake if offered, but do not be offended if it is not – simply offer a spoken greeting instead.
 If you visit a local home, do not be surprised if men and women sit in separate rooms.
 Along the same lines, dress modestly.
-Wear long trousers and avoid wearing sleeveless shirts or anything low-cut out of respect for local communities.
+Wear long pants, cover your shoulders, and avoid anything low-cut out of respect for local communities.

 Leave No Trace

 With all of our activities we follow the principles set by the Leave No Trace organization, ask your guide for more information!

 The Seven Principles

 - Plan Ahead and Prepare

 - Dispose of Waste Properly